Homomorphisms to 3-manifold groups: Relative Linnell and JSJ decompositions

 \section{Relative Linnell and JSJ decompositions}

 The purpose of this section is to prove Corollary~\ref{cor:lindecomp}, about the existence of the relative $C$--Linnell decomposition which was used in Definition~\ref{def:refined ggd}, and to prove Theorem~\ref{thm:JSJwithtorsion} which is used in Section~\ref{s:JSJ}.
-The only result other than these two which is used in the rest of the paper is Corollary~\ref{cor:extra JSJ props}, which is also used in Section~\ref{s:JSJ}.